 Mildred Pierce is in no way, shape, or form great art, even though it’s certainly not a bad film.
 In fact, as a soap opera it’s quite entertaining – no, make that very entertaining; and entertainment is a quality that can stand on its own.
 (The problem in recent decades is that cinema has become nothing but entertainment.)
 In the case of Mildred Pierce, the entertainment is formulaic and rather predictable – but in an enjoyable, campy sort of way.

-In fact, it is clear early on both that Veda has romantic eyes for Beragon and that Mildred is incapable of murder.
-Logically, the only person who could have killed Beragon is Veda, who is clearly shown as a budding sociopath throughout the film.
+In fact, it’s clear early on that Veda has romantic eyes for Beragon and that Mildred is incapable of murder.
+Logically, the only person who could have killed Beragon is Veda, who is shown as a budding sociopath throughout the film.
 In other words, there is no real drama in Mildred Pierce.